o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/Wing/readme.md

     `.\python.cmd Tools\IDE\Wing\start.py`

 Development is a catch-22, sometimes the script framework is buggy and broken (or simply a change is wip), and you need a reliable fallback for your dev environment.
+This is why there are multiple entrypoints, with the .bat file as a fallback if other methods do not function correctly.

 # Advanced Setup ...